TanStack/query/docs/src/pages/docs/comparison.md

 ### Notes

-> **<sup>1</sup> Paginated Queries in SWR are not "lazy"** - While React Query provides a way to continue to see an existing pages data while the next page loads, SWR uses component styling/visibility to only prefetch the next page and does not provide the capability to "lag" previous query results while new ones load without much non-trivial hackery.
+> **<sup>1</sup> "Lagged" Queries** - React Query provides a way to continue to see an existing query's data while the next query loads (similar to the same UX that suspense will soon provide natively).
+This is extremely important when writing pagination UIs or infinite loading UIs where you do not want to show a hard loading state whenever a new query is requested.
+Other libraries do not have this capability and render a hard loading state for the new query (unless it has been prefetched), while the new query loads.

 > **<sup>2</sup> Partial query matching** - Because React Query uses deterministic query key serialization, this allows you to manipulate variable groups of queries without having to know each individual query-key that you want to match, eg. you can refetch every query that starts with `todos` in its key, regardless of variables, or you can target specific queries with (or without) variables or nested properties, and even use a filter function to only match queries that pass your specific conditions.